a note from your host

 About the host

 Alysha Miller is the photographer and host of The Marriage Project and podcast.
 The vision for this project was conceived at a friend's baby shower, in the company of women whose stories and raw honesty about their marriages captured her attention.
 She wanted to share their stories and use photography and writing to shine a light on marriage and God’s heart for it.
-She is also currently writing a book titled The Marriage Project where she shares her testimony and the full story of how this project came to be.
+She is also currently writing a book titled The Marriage Project: A Story of Redemption and A Single Girl’s Journey to Discovering God’s Heart on Marriage sharing pieces of her testimony and the full story of how this project came to be.
+Release date to be announced.

 She has interviewed and recorded with each couple face to face, traveling to where they are to keep in step with the heartbeat of the project — real connection, open communication and a sense of community.

-Exciting plans are in store for the project this 2019 year, stay tuned!
+Exciting plans are in store for the project this 2019 year, the project is headed to South Africa to record for the podcast come September!

 To put a face to a name, you can find Alysha here.